This large amount of concrete and asphalt collects thousands of tons of debris.

 This debris contains oil and solvents form cars and trucks, lawn chemicals, and phosphorous from leaves.
 If we do not get this nasty material picked up, it will be washed into our storm sewers and from there make its way into our lakes and streams.

-Last year, the Streets Division collected 11,114 tons of debris.
+Last year, the Streets Division collected 7,539 tons of debris.
 That material was hauled to the Dane County Landfill.
 The landfill uses the street sweepings as daily cover for the trash.
-By providing the sweepings for use as daily cover, the City of Madison does not pay a disposal fee.
+By providing the sweepings for use as daily cover, the City of Madison pays a lower disposal fee.
 By using the sweeping, the landfill reduces its need to remove clay soil from other properties.

 In the fall, when the the vast majority of the material the sweepers collect consists of leaves, the material is taken to the Dane County Compost sites and composted.

 As part of this program we conduct a night sweeping operation with each of our nine street sweepers working from 11 p.m. until 7 a.m.
 Sunday through Thursday.
 The night sweeping program is in operation for one month.
 This allows us to sweep every street in the City twice during this period when our sweepers are in operation a total of 18 hours per day, 10 hours on the day shift and 8 hours overnight.